For conservatives at CPAC, the FBI is Public Enemy No. 1

 But that's not how conservatives see it.

-CPAC attendees speak of a conspiracy within the elite levels of the justice system that is aimed at undermining Trump, as well as incompetence at a bureau that admitted to failing to follow up on a tip that might have prevented a Parkland, Fla., school shooting that claimed 17 lives last week.
+CPAC attendees speak of a conspiracy within the elite levels of the justice system that is aimed at undermining Trump, as well as incompetence at a bureau that admitted to failing to follow up on a tip that might have prevented a school shooting in Parkland, Florida, that claimed 17 lives last week.

 Their complaints echo the lines of argument forwarded by Trump, NRA officials and television talk-show hosts like FOX News' Sean Hannity, who recently said some DOJ and FBI officials "must be held accountable, they must be investigated, they must be indicted, and probably many of them thrown in jail."